docker-library/docs/influxdb/content.md

 -	**InfluxDB 3 Core**: A free, open source version of the new engine for local development and prototyping.
 -	**InfluxDB 3 Enterprise**: A production-grade, scalable time series database that includes support for clustering, security, and enterprise features.
+- **InfluxDB Explorer**: A web-based interface for visualizing exploring, and managing time series data stored in InfluxDB 3 databases.

 **License key for Enterprise**: To run InfluxDB 3 Enterprise, you need a license key.
 Start with a free 30-day trial license by selecting the trial option when you first start the server.
 For more license options, see the [InfluxDB 3 Enterprise documentation](https://docs.influxdata.com/influxdb3/enterprise/admin/license/).